-If the three crazy-tall rides get you all sweaty and anxious, you could chill out in the pools that will be located on top of the 10-story parking garage at Skyplex.
-Among the attractions in the mini water park will be a surfing ride.
-While details have not been released, it's likely that it will be some kind of FlowRider surfing attraction, such as the one pictured here at Schlitterbahn in New Braunfels, Texas.
-Riders on boogie boards will be able to ride a continuous wave.
+If the three crazy-tall rides got you all sweaty and anxious, you could have chilled out in the pools that would have been located on top of the 10-story parking garage at Skyplex.
+Among the attractions in the mini water park would have been a surfing ride.
+While details were not been released, it's likely that it would have been some kind of FlowRider surfing attraction, such as the one pictured here from Schlitterbahn in New Braunfels, Texas.
+Riders on boogie boards would have been able to ride a continuous wave.

 The Top of the Tower

 Complete wimps could have avoided the thrill rides altogether, but still could have enjoyed striking views by taking glass elevators to the observation deck atop the tower.
 Details were not revealed, but it's likely that the deck would have included dining and retail options as well as a bar.

 At ground level, plans called for SkyPlaza, an open-air mall that would have included dining, shopping, and entertainment options.
 A planned 10,000-square-foot Perkins Restaurant and Bakery—the world's largest—was announced.
 SkyPlaza would have been connected to the Skyscraper tower via a pedestrian bridge.